IAliceBobI/sy-tomato-plugin/README.md

 # Tomato Toolbox

-The all-in-one productivity toolbox for SiYuan — one plugin slot for a whole note-taking workflow, fully open source.
+The all-in-one productivity toolbox for SiYuan — one plugin slot for a whole note-taking workflow.

 ## Highlights